Bring Me Home (film): Plot

 Jung-yeon (Lee Young-ae) has been searching relentlessly for her son since he disappeared six years ago.
 One day, she suddenly receives an anonymous tip-off about his whereabouts that leads her to a fishing village.
+However, the villagers say they have never seen a child similar to the police officer Hong Kyung-jang (Yoo Jae-myung), who seems to be wary of her appearance.
+Jung-yeon, who senses that they are hiding something, does not give up and begins to search for the truth.